xdamah/swagger-xdamah-examples/README.md

 * then run from comamnd prompt "java -jar target/demo.jar"
 * When that finishes launching we should run http://localhost:8080/swagger-ui.html
 * Will be able to follow along using swagger ui.
 * Where needed will also refer to [postman collection](swagger-xdamah-postman-collection.json)  for same.
-Do import the postman collection and try where needed.
-(The postman collection- Might be getting a bit out of synch as f now)
 * More details in each project folder's Readme.MD.

 ### Whats in the examples? ###